adrianyyl/LungCancer/README.md

 **3. Model Development**

 This step involves developing our prediction model using machine learning algorithms.
+We tested various techniques, including Multiple Logistic Regression (with Cross-Validation and Regularisation and without), Decision Tree, Bagging, Random Forest, K-Nearest Neighbours, and Neural Network to find the model with the highest F1-Score.
+The best model was the Elastic Net Logistic Regression with Validation F1-Score of 0.9163636363636364.

+**4. Model Testing on New Dataset**

+In this step, we used the Elastic Net Logistic Regression model above to test it against the lung cancer survey_test.csv dataset, where the